adiwg/mdBook/mdtranslator/installInRuby.md

 $ gem install adiwg-mdtranslator
 ````

-The adiwg-mdtranslator and its [dependent Ruby gems](../mdtranslator/dependentGems.md) will install. mdTranslator will now be available to all your Ruby programs.
+The adiwg-mdtranslator gem and its [dependent Ruby gems](../mdtranslator/dependentGems.md) will install. mdTranslator will now be available to all your Ruby programs.